hungkitwchiu/census/README.md

-function get.census() wrapper for get_acs() or get_decennial() \n
+function `get.census()` wrapper for `get_acs()` or `get_decennial()`

+-   `state` : chr such as "CA" or "06"

+-   `county` : chr such as "San Francisco" or "075"

+-   `geography` : chr such as "tract", "block group" or "county subdivision"

+-   `years` : numeric or vector of integers

+-   `variables` : chr variables as in load_variables(year, survey)

+-   `geometry` = TRUE : get shape data

+-   `survey` = "acs5" : default survey variance set to "acs5"

+-   `acs` = TRUE : default call get_acs, if FALSE, call get_decennial
-state : chr such as "CA" or "06" county : chr such as "San Francisco" or "075" geography : chr such as "tract", "block group" or "county subdivision" years : numeric or vector of integers variables : chr variables as in load_variables(year, survey) geometry = TRUE : get shape data survey = "acs5" : default survey variance set to "acs5" acs = TRUE : default call get_acs, if FALSE, call get_decennial

-function census.crosswalk() crosswalk data using weights from https://www.nhgis.org/geographic-crosswalks
+function `census.crosswalk()` crosswalk data using weights from [NHGIS](function get.census() wrapper for get_acs() or get_decennial() \n state : chr such as "CA" or "06" county : chr such as "San Francisco" or "075" geography : chr such as "tract", "block group" or "county subdivision" years : numeric or vector of integers variables : chr variables as in load_variables(year, survey) geometry = TRUE : get shape data survey = "acs5" : default survey variance set to "acs5" acs = TRUE : default call get_acs, if FALSE, call get_decennial  function census.crosswalk() crosswalk data using weights from https://www.nhgis.org/geographic-crosswalks)

+-